oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 the cluster.

-To configure external access to your domain, you need to create an Istio `Gateway` and `VirtualService`, as shown in the example below:
+To configure external access to your domain, you need to create an Istio `Gateway` and `VirtualService`, as shown in the following example:

 ```yaml
 ---